 Now let's examine those steps more closely.
 As you read through start thinking about your audience and your topic and jot any ideas down for later use.

-This step is your "listen up" call.
+This step is your introductory "listen up" call.
 To make it effective it needs to grab the audience.
 It could be any of the following:

 Consider "What's in it for me?" while deciding on your attention getter.

 Why should your audience listen?
 Is it relevant to them?
 How?